ufcg-lsd/arrebol/worker/deploy/README.md

   #### Requirements

-  The requirements of the Worker Node depend a lot on the workload of the Jobs you intend to submit to Arrebol.
-Below is a minimum standard recommendation:
+  The required spec of the Worker Node depends on the load submitted to Arrebol.
+Below, we indicate a minimum recommendation:

   - vCPU: 2
   - RAM: 2GB
   - FREE DISK SPACE: 10GB
   - OS: Ubuntu 16 or higher

-  #### Security Group
+  #### Network acccess rules

+  To allow the communication between the Arrebol server and the Worker, it is necessary to allow ingress on below ports:

-  * Custom TCP Rule to allow ingress in the port 5555 (Docker API)
+  * Ingress TCP traffic on port 5555 (Docker API)
-  * Custom TCP Rule to allow ingress in the port 22 (SSH)
+  * Ingress TCP traffic in the port 22 (SSH)

 ### _Coordination Host_

   #### Requirements

+   Since the installation process is not a heavy task, a tiny host such as described by the below spec could handle the task.

   - vCPU: 1
   - RAM: 1GB
   - FREE DISK SPACE: 10GB
   - OS: Ubuntu 16 or higher

-  #### Security Group
+  #### Network acccess rules

+    Since the uses commands the deploymeent via the coordination host, it is necessary to allow enable access to the host through below port:

-  * Custom TCP Rule to allow egress in the port 22 (SSH)
+  * Ingress TCP traffic in the port 22 (SSH)

 ## **Setup**

 ### _1.Create RSA Key Pair_

-`Note: If you already have a key pair configured between the coordination host and the worker nodes go to Install dependencies.`
+`Note: If you already have a key pair configured between the coordination host and the Worker Nodes, proceed to the Install dependencies section.`
-`Note 2 The deployment use the same private key to access all worker nodes`
+`Note 2 The deployment uses the same private key to access all Worker Nodes`

-Log into the coordination host, and then use command-line SSH to generate a key pair using the RSA algorithm.
+Log into the coordination host, and then use ssh-keygen tool to generate a key pair using the RSA algorithm.
-To generate RSA keys, on the command line, enter:
+To generate RSA keys, on the terminal, execute below commands:

 ```bash
 mkdir -p ~/.ssh